iOS Binding Obfuscation, Anti-Reversing in iOS Apps

 Attackers will use Binding information during static analysis and reverse engineering to gain a deep understanding of the inner workings of an iOS app.
 The binding instructions list includes the system function names the app is planning to call.
 As a result, combining all of the system function names into a list provides an insight into the app’s business logic and potential vectors to attack the app.
 Furthermore, attackers can perform the opposite conversion, by following the binding instruction to convert the system function names to the location the OS is instructed to store the resolved address.
 In so doing they will find all calls to the system in question.
 Obfuscating iOS Bindings in the application binary will prevent the attackers from performing these conversions, thereby extremely reducing any risk of reverse engineering.

-Prerequisites for Using Binding Obfuscation:
+Prerequisites for Using Appdome's Binding Obfuscation Plugins:

 To use Appdome’s mobile app security build system to Add Binding Obfuscation , you’ll need: